 Nurse practitioners (NP) are in high demand right now and have explosive job growth.
-According to the Bureau of Labor Statistics (BLS), the job outlook for nurse practitioners is set to grow by 45% from 2020 to 2030.
-As of 2020, the median pay for nurse practitioners was $117,670 annually.
+According to the Bureau of Labor Statistics (BLS), the job outlook for nurse practitioners is set to grow by 40% from 2021 to 2031.
+As of the latest BLS data (2021), the median pay for nurse practitioners was $123,780 annually.

 Although the career is promising, the six-figure average student loan debt for nurse practitioners is a worthwhile consideration.

 Average student loan debt for nurse practitioners